-The young people’s survey will be undertaken with a sample of approximately 200 young people during their transition from care.
-Participants are encouraged to complete a total of three online surveys between 2015 and 2018 (i.e. three ‘waves’ of data collection).
+The young people’s survey has been undertaken with a sample of approximately 200 young people in 2015-16 during their transition from care.
+New participants have been invited with each wave of the study.
+Some participants will have completed up to three online surveys between 2015 and 2018 (i.e. three ‘waves’ of data collection).
+Other young people may complete two surveys or just one.
 Information collected in these waves will provide insights on the pathways and experiences of these young people over time.
 There are two main parts to the survey.

 The short online survey

-Young people keen to be more involved can choose to do a short follow-up telephone interview approximately six months after completing an online survey.
+Young people keen to be more involved have been able to choose to do a short follow-up telephone interview in the months after completing an online survey.
 Those who participate receive an additional $20 gift card.
 An AIFS researcher will call the young person to talk in more detail about some of the topics in the online survey and about other aspects of participants’ out of home care experiences and/or post-care life.
 The telephone interview usually takes about 20 minutes (depending on how long participants want to talk).